asweigart/ezsheets/README.md

     pip install --upgrade ezsheets

-The first time you call an EZSheets function, the module will use your credentials.json file to generatea token.pickle file.
-Treat these files the same as you would your Google account password.
+The first time you call an EZSheets function, the module will use your credentials-sheets.json file to generate a token-sheets.pickle and token-drive.pickle file.
+Don't share these files: Treat these files the same as you would your Google account password.

 Create a `Spreadsheet` object by using the Spreadsheet's URL: